Wednesday 21 May 2025 - Forum de Ciência e Cultura da Universidade Federal do Rio de Janeiro (UFRJ)

 Registration (free of charge!)

 Please note that as places are limited, your registration is final.
-Once the number of registrations exceeds the capacity of the in-person workshop, you will be placed on a waiting list and informed a few weeks in advance if a place becomes available.
+Once the number of registrations exceeds the capacity of the in-person tutorial, you will be placed on a waiting list and informed a few weeks in advance if a place becomes available.
 It is therefore important to keep us informed if you cancel your registration.